wp-plugins/st-daily-tip/readme.txt

 3. Add Tips in  Daily Tips (See How to use in Other Notes)
 3. Place [stdailytip] in your page/post where you want to display the daily tip
 4. You may also use the Daily Tip Widget to display the tips

-== How To Use ==
+5. To Display previously displayed tips use [stdailytiplist] == How To Use ==
 1. Go To **Daily Tips** In Side Menu
 2. Create **List of Tips** by :